Measurement of the associated production of a Higgs boson decaying into $b$-quarks with a vector boson at high transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Systematic uncertainties

 The normalisations of the $W/Z$+HF backgrounds are free parameters in the fit.
 They are determined thanks to the use of the jet mass distributions in SRs once $t\bar{t}$ is constrained from $CR$ enriched in $t\bar{t}$ events.
 In addition to scale variations within \textsc{Sherpa 2.2.1}, alternative samples for acceptance and shape variations generated with \textsc{MadGraph} interfaced to \textsc{Pythia 8} were considered.
 Finally, variations in the $V+bc/V+bb$, $V+bl/V+bb$ and $V+cc/V+bb$ ratios are accounted for independently for the $W$- and $Z$-boson backgrounds.

 For top-quark pair production modelling uncertainties, specific initial-state radiation (ISR) and final-state radiation (FSR) \textsc{Pythia} parameters are used to assess the related systematic uncertainties.
 In addition to the typical scale variations, alternative NLO samples using the \MGMCatNLO and \textsc{Herwig 7} generators were considered.
 The $t\overline{t}$ normalisation is free in the fit and mainly constrained in the CRs for the 0- and 1-lepton channel.
 For the 2-lepton channel it is constrained to its nominal predicted value with an uncertainty of 20\%.
-Due to non-fully contained top decays, the relative number of events where exactly two and where three or more VR track-jets are ghost associated to the \largeR\ jet can modify the \largeR\ jet mass template.
+Due to top decays not fully contained within the \largeR\ jet, the relative number of events where exactly two and where three or more VR track-jets are ghost-associated to the \largeR\ jet can modify the \largeR\ jet mass template.
 This is accounted for by an additional uncertainty estimated from the impact on the $t\overline{t}$ background template of a 20\% variation in this relative ratio.

 The normalisations, acceptances and shapes of all single-top production processes are constrained to their predictions within the corresponding uncertainties.
 For the dominant $Wt$ channel, ISR/FSR uncertainties as well as alternative generator samples, \textsc{Herwig 7} and \textsc{Madgraph5\_aMC@NLO}, are considered.
 Since the $Wt$ channel has the same flavour composition and a similar shape in the 0- and 1-lepton channels, the modelling uncertainties were studied in the 1-lepton channel and then propagated to the 0-lepton channel.
 An associated extrapolation uncertainty is taken into account.